EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Introduction

 Our contributions are summarized as follows:

 \begin{itemize}[leftmargin=*, topsep=-15pt]

-\item For the first time, we introduced the concept of on-demand TTA, which opens the door to making TTA a practical reality on resource-constrained embodied visual systems.
-Our work only triggers adaptation when significant domain shifts occur, thereby reducing adaptation frequency by up to 90\% over C-TTA methods while outperforming all the baselines.
+\item We introduce the concept of on-demand TTA for resource-constrained embodied visual systems.
+Our approach triggers adaptation only when significant domain shifts occur, thereby reducing adaptation frequency by up to 90\% over C-TTA methods while achieving the highest overall TTA accuracy across nearly all evaluation settings.

-\item We presented \sysname, a novel on-demand TTA framework for embodied devices.
+\item We present \sysname, a novel on-demand TTA framework for embodied devices.
 It comprises three core innovations: a lightweight domain shift detector, a source domain selection module, and a decoupled BN updating strategy.